Pursuit of Happiness (song)

-"Pursuit of Happiness" is a song by American musician Kid Cudi, released on September 15, 2009, as the third single from his debut album, Man on the Moon: The End of Day (2009).
-The song was produced by American electronic rock duo Ratatat and features vocals from American neo-psychedelic act, MGMT.
+"Pursuit of Happiness" is a song by American musician Kid Cudi, respectively featuring production and vocals from American electronic rock duo Ratatat and American neo-psychedelic act MGMT.
+The song was officially released on September 15, 2009, as the third single from Cudi's debut album, Man on the Moon: The End of Day (2009).

-The meaning of the song is often misconstrued with being about the positive side of a carefree lifestyle, when rather it tells a dark tale of drinking and driving as well as the regret and pain associated with drug abuse and how it leads to escapism.
+The meaning of the song is often misconstrued with being about the positive side of a carefree lifestyle, when in reality it tells a dark tale of drinking and driving as well as the regret and pain associated with drug abuse and how it leads to escapism.

-The song was certified diamond (10 million units) by the Recording Industry Association of America (RIAA) in December 2022.It is the lowest peaking single on the Billboard Hot 100 to be certified Diamond.
+The song was certified diamond by the Recording Industry Association of America (RIAA) in December 2022 for reaching 10 million sales in the United States.

 Background and release

 On the album, the track is titled "Pursuit of Happiness (Nightmare)", following the album's dream sequence.
 The final version of the song was premiered on September 4, 2009, on the DJ Semtex BBC Radio 1 show.

 In 2021, Kid Cudi released an acoustic version of the song, which originally premiered on Amazon’s Prime Day Show.
 The song was included on an extended play (EP) titled Prime Day Show x Kid Cudi, issued exclusively on Amazon Music, on June 17, 2021.

 The original song was later included on Cudi’s first greatest hits album The Boy Who Flew to the Moon, Vol. 1 (2022).